bencvt/LibShapeDraw/README.md

 Utilities like [Magic Launcher](http://www.minecraftforum.net/topic/939149-/) can automate this process.
 Highly recommended!
 Manually copying `.class` files is for the birds.

+## Compatibility

+LibShapeDraw was designed with compatibility in mind.
+It does not modify *any* vanilla classes and therefore should be compatible with virtually every mod that works with ModLoader.

 ## Troubleshooting